arangodb/docs/site/content/programs-tools/arangodb-starter/programs-starter-architecture.md

 1. The list of `--starter.join` arguments is sorted
 1. All Starters request the unique ID from the first server in the sorted `--starter.join` list, and compares the result with its own unique ID.
-1. The Starter that finds its own unique ID, is continuing as `bootstrap master` the other Starters are continuing as `bootstrap slaves`.
+1. The Starter that finds its own unique ID, is continuing as _bootstrap leader_ the other Starters are continuing as _bootstrap followers_.
-1. The `bootstrap master` waits for at least 2 `bootstrap slaves` to join it.
+1. The _bootstrap leader_ waits for at least 2 _bootstrap followers_ to join it.
-1. The `bootstrap slaves` contact the `bootstrap master` to join its cluster of Starters.
+1. The _bootstrap followers_ contact the _bootstrap leader_ to join its cluster of Starters.
-1. Once the `bootstrap master` has received enough (at least 2) requests to join its cluster of Starters, it continues with the `running` phase.
+1. Once the _bootstrap leader_ has received enough (at least 2) requests
+   to join its cluster of Starters, it continues with the `running` phase.
-1. The `bootstrap slaves` keep asking the `bootstrap master` about its state.
+1. The _bootstrap followers_ keep asking the _bootstrap leader_ about its state.
    As soon as they receive confirmation to do so, they also continue with the `running` phase.

-In the `running` phase all Starters launch the desired servers and keeps monitoring those servers.
-Once a functional Agency is detected, all Starters will try to be `running master` by trying to write their ID in a well known location in the Agency.
+In the _running_ phase, all Starters launch the desired servers and keeps monitoring those servers.
+Once a functional Agency is detected, all Starters will try to be _running leader_ by trying to write their ID in a well known location in the Agency.
-The first Starter to succeed in doing so wins this master election.
+The first Starter to succeed in doing so wins this leader election.

-The `running master` will keep writing its ID in the Agency in order to remaining the `running master`.
-Since this ID is written with a short time-to-live, other Starters are able to detect when the current `running master` has been stopped or is no longer responsible.
-In that case the remaining Starters will perform another master election to decide who will be the next `running master`.
+The _running leader_ will keep writing its ID in the Agency in order to remaining the _running leader_.
+Since this ID is written with a short time-to-live, other Starters are able to detect when the current _running leader_ has been stopped or is no longer responsible.
+In that case the remaining Starters will perform another leader election to decide who will be the next _running leader_.

-API requests that involve the state of the cluster of Starters are always answered by the current `running master`.
-All other Starters will refer the request to the current `running master`.
+API requests that involve the state of the cluster of Starters are always answered by the current _running leader_.
+All other Starters will refer the request to the current _running leader_.